 The Cairns Regional Council and the Mareeba Shire Council are able to provide further information on flooding in the area of the Barron River catchment.

 Barron ALERT System

 The field stations send reports for every one millimetre of rainfall and every 50 millimetre change in river height.
-The Barron network has a total of 13 field stations of which six measure rainfall and river height, seven measure rainfall only and one monitors the water level at Lake Placid.
+The Barron network has a total of 17 field stations of which nine measure rainfall and river height, six measure rainfall only and two monitor water level only.

 Flood Warnings and Bulletins

 The Bureau of Meteorology issues Flood Warnings and River Height Bulletins for the Barron River catchment regularly during floods.
 They are sent to radio stations for broadcast, and to local Councils, emergency services and a large number of other agencies involved in managing flood response activities.

 Flood Warnings and River Height Bulletins are available via :

 Interpreting Flood Warnings and River Height Bulletins